blastrock/kakugo/README.rst

 KaQui
 =====

 KaQui helps learning Japanese.
-It takes the form of a quiz to memorize hiraganas, katakanas, and kanji readings and meanings and adapts to the user learning pace.
+It takes the form of a quiz to memorize hiraganas, katakanas, and kanji and adapts to the user learning pace.

 - `Download on F-Droid <https://f-droid.org/packages/org.kaqui/>`_
 - `Download on Google Play <https://play.google.com/store/apps/details?id=org.kaqui>`_